wKovacs64/react-native-responsive-image-view/.changeset/quick-cats-move.md

   +import { ResponsiveImageView } from 'react-native-responsive-image-view';
   ```

+- You shouldn't have to memoize the `onLoad` and `onError` callbacks anymore if you were doing so previously.

 #### TypeScript

 - `ResponsiveImageViewProps` is now a type rather than an interface (should only impact you if you were extending it)